 When it comes to writing engaging blog posts, the introduction is one of the most important sections of the entire piece.
-Without an interesting and compelling intro, the engagement of your article will suffer, regardless of how great the information is.
+Without interesting and compelling blog introductions, the engagement of your articles will suffer, regardless of how great the information is.

 I have been writing and following blogs for many years now, and it's surprising to me how many people are really bad at the intro.
 It's either boring and uninspiring, or it gives away all the information up front.